Product Details

 LeRoy Gover flew a Spitfire with these markings from late September 1942 to January 1943.

 The USAAF primary fighter mission -- bomber escort -- differed from that of the RAF, and the Spitfire was ill-suited to the mission.
 In January 1943 LG traded his Spit for a Jug, a razorback P47.
 (In the book's cover photo he is seen about to enter his P47.)
 LG was promoted captain about the same time and became a flight leader.
-USAAF regs said a pilot had to have 50 hours in a type before flying combat, so LG did not fly another mission through enemy skies until 10 March 1943.
+USAAF regs said a pilot had to have 50 hours in a type before flying combat, so LG did not fly another mission through enemy skies until 10 March 1943.2.7.
+Other:

 The day before Christmas 1943, LG's squadron commander told him he was being sent home on leave.
 Due to SNAFUs with his leave orders, LG did not leave England until March 1944.
 He spent the rest of the war commanding a fighter lead-in squadron in Florida.